TemurEShtemirov/Facemash/README.md

 ## Contributing

 Contributions are welcome!
 If you have any ideas for improvements or new features, feel free to open an issue or submit a pull request.

----

-Feel free to customize this README file further with additional information, images, or any other details you'd like to include!